 If your organization is using a centralized credentials repository that does not support SAML (the most widely adopted SSO standard), you can configure Kiuwan to use it as described in section DelegatedAuthenticationSingleSign-On

-Instead, if your organization is using a SAML-compliant repository (e.g. Active Directory FS, Azure AD, CA Single Sign-On, etc), you can configure Kiuwan to use SAML (as described in section SingleSign-on(SSO)withSAML2.0)
+On the other hand, if your organization is using a SAML-compliant repository (e.g. Active Directory FS, Azure AD, CA Single Sign-On, etc), you can configure Kiuwan to use SAML (as described in section SingleSign-on(SSO)withSAML2.0)